AlmostBearded/d3-faberjs-case-study/README.md

 This is a case study evaluating layouting of individual elements of D3 charts with the FaberJS layout engine.

+A live version of the `master` branch is can be found at [d3-faberjs-case-study.netlify.app](https://d3-faberjs-case-study.netlify.app/).

 # Commands

 ## Installing